 A customer shall accept full responsibility for the accumulation of all cargo tonnage at a GrainCorp Port Terminal and for procuring all transport for the accumulation of such cargo tonnage.

-Recognising the responsibilities of the customer for the accumulation of cargo(s) (Part C clause 34) GrainCorp is not liable for, and does not guarantee, that individual cargo tonnage will be available at a Port Terminal by the Assigned Load Date, regardless of the date(s) upon which CNA(s) were lodged by the customer.
+Recognising the responsibilities of the customer for the accumulation of cargo(s) (clause 30) GrainCorp is not liable for, and does not guarantee, that individual cargo tonnage will be available at a Port Terminal by the Assigned Load Date, regardless of the date(s) upon which CNA(s) were lodged by the customer.

 If a customer has not accumulated sufficient grain to complete loading of the vessel at a Port Terminal by the Assigned Load Date, and the vessel has berthed and passed all required marine, AQIS or other relevant surveys, GrainCorp may commence to load the vessel with any and all applicable grain owned by the customer at the Port Terminal, in such a manner as to comply with the directions of the captain of the vessel and / or stevedore that will ensure the stability of the vessel.
 GrainCorp may then request the movement of a part loaded vessel off the berth at the customer’s expense, if the next vessel on the Shipping Stem is ready to berth and has sufficient cargo tonnage assembled to commence and complete loading.